NCRB report: Murder rate dipped dramatically, lowest since 1957

 The number of sedition cases in 2017 was 51 and the number of cases against the state was 9,013.
 Cases under the Official Secrets Act had come down from 30 in 2016 to 17 in 2017.

-The NCRB also for the first time collected data on circulation of fake/false news and rumours.
-Under this category a maximum incidents were reported from Madhya Pradesh (138), Uttar Pradesh (32) and Kerala (18).
+The NCRB also for the first time collected data on the circulation of fake/false news and rumours.
+Under this category, maximum incidents were reported from Madhya Pradesh (138), Uttar Pradesh (32) and Kerala (18).